 Profusely blooming oleander clambers over the top of a storybook archway on the east side of the house.
 A weathered wooden gate opens to the shady east side yard, which is planted with sweet-smelling gardenias, cheerful dahlias, and an enormous magenta-purple bougainvillea.

-The rear garden has been divided into three rooms.
+The rear of this Spanish bungalow garden has been divided into three rooms.
 A flagstone patio off the back of the house is a pleasant retreat with Adirondack chairs set for contemplation of a small pond and fountain bordered by lantana and rosemary.
 A cacti and succulents garden on the west side is dominated by a 12-foot Lophocereus montrose, and bordered with prickly pear (Opuntia), Euphorbia grandicans, aloes, and the gnarly stems of Myrtillo- cactus.
 Finally, nine citrus trees make a sunny grove in back.

-These owners refined the Southwestern garden—using statuary to create focal points, putting out pots for seasonal color, and adding gravel to dirt paths that used to turn to mud during winter rains.
+These owners refined the Southwestern Spanish bungalow garden—using statuary to create focal points, putting out pots for seasonal color, and adding gravel to dirt paths that used to turn to mud during winter rains.
 They took out raised beds in the rear, creating instead a vista down the center of the yard, seen through an arched trellis.
 Incorporating cacti and succulents, the gardens were designed to be drought-tolerant. a Even a cactus needs maintenance, of course, and the owner–gardener reports that vigilance is the key.
 He counsels weekly inspections to remove dirt and cobwebs from spines, and he doesn’t hesitate to prune a leggy plant.
 (Leather gloves are mandatory!) a For both beginners and more experienced gardeners, the homeowner recommends Miles Anderson’s World Encyclopedia of Cacti and Succulents as an invaluable resource.